steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 Let's start off with getting the team URLs.
 We can get the URLs of every team in a given league, from the league stats page in FBREF.

-I have written a fucntion that only requires the the URL of a league stats page to construct a data frame of just team names and their respective URLs.
+I have written a function that only requires the the URL of a league stats page to construct a dataframe of just team names and their respective URLs.
 So using the [EPL stats page](https://fbref.com/en/comps/9/Premier-League-Stats") as an example, lets have a look at the output.

 ### Getting Team URLs